Suprudo

 A child fetches water from a borehole in Suprudo

 Prior to their partnership with Global Brigades, Suprudo had a borehole and standpipe water system.
 The system did not have a distribution network to individual houses.
-In order to retrieve water for household use, people – most often women and children – would make multiple trips each day to one of the public standpipes carrying heavy containers.
-The average round trip walking time to a standpipe was 15 minutes, not including the time spent waiting in line.
+To retrieve water for household use, people – most often women and children – would make multiple trips each day to one of the public standpipes carrying heavy containers.
+The average round-trip walking time to a standpipe was 15 minutes, not including the time spent waiting in line.

 2